-- (1) The Board has established a Nomination Committee (see paragraph 3.H. below).
+(1) The Board has established a Nomination Committee (see paragraph 3.H. below).
 The appointment of a new Director is a matter for consideration by the Nomination Committee and decision by the Board.
 The Board needs to be satisfied that any Board nominees is able to devote sufficient time to carry out his duties or responsibilities effectively and should be committed to serve on the Board for an extended period to serve the long-term interests of the Shareholders.
 Any Board nominee who believes that he is unable to give sufficient time and attention to the affairs of the Company should decline the appointment.
-Board nominees, as recommended by the Nomination Committee and approved by the Board, are put to a vote of the Shareholders at a general meeting. - (2) Where a Board vacancy occurs during the course of the year, the Board may fill the vacancy.
+Board nominees, as recommended by the Nomination Committee and approved by the Board, are put to a vote of the Shareholders at a general meeting.

+- (2) Where a Board vacancy occurs during the course of the year, the Board may fill the vacancy.
 The Board may also appoint one or more additional Directors.
-All Directors appointed by the Board shall hold office for a term expiring not later than the next following annual general meeting ("AGM") of the Company and shall then be eligible for re-election at that meeting provided that any Director who so retires shall not be taken into account in determining which Directors are to retire by rotation at that AGM as described in paragraph 2.C.(3) below.

-- (3) Currently, the Articles of Association of the Company requires that onethird of the Directors shall retire each year.
+All Directors appointed by the Board shall hold office for a term expiring not later than the next following AGM of the Company and shall then be eligible for re-election at that meeting provided that any Director who so retires shall not be taken into account in determining which Directors are to retire by rotation at that AGM as described in paragraph 2.C.(3) below. - (3) Currently, the Articles of Association of the Company requires that one- third of the Directors shall retire each year.
 The Directors to retire every year shall be those appointed by the Board during the year and those who have been longest in office since their election or re-election.
-All Directors subject to retirement by rotation may offer themselves for re-election. - (4) The Board does not believe that arbitrary term limits on Directors' service are appropriate given that Directors ought to be committed to representing the long- term interests of the Shareholders. - (5) Where any significant change of circumstances renders a Director unable to discharge his responsibilities as a director, he should resign. - (6) The Company Secretary of the Company or his designated delegates should ensure that all disclosure obligations under the Listing Rules regarding the election, re-election, resignation or removal of Directors are duly complied with. - (7) Each Director should disclose to the Company at the time of his appointment, and in a timely manner for any change, the number and nature of offices held in public companies or organizations and other significant commitments.
-The identity of the public companies or organizations and an indication of the time involved should also be disclosed.
-The Company will disclose such information at least once annually in the Company's annual reports.
+All Directors subject to retirement by rotation may offer themselves for re-election. - (4) The Board does not believe that arbitrary term limits on Directors' service are appropriate given that Directors ought to be committed to representing the long- term interests of the Shareholders. - (5) Where any significant change of circumstances renders a Director unable to discharge his responsibilities as a director, he should resign. - (6) The Company Secretary of the Company or his designated delegates should ensure that all disclosure obligations under the Listing Rules regarding the election, reelection, resignation or removal of Directors are duly complied with. - (7) Each Director should disclose to the Company at the time of his appointment, and in a timely manner for any change, the number and nature of offices held in public companies or organisations and other significant commitments.
+The identity of the public companies or organisations and an indication of the time involved should also be disclosed.
+The Company will disclose such information at least once annually in the Company's annual reports. - (8) The Board should state its reasons if it determines that a proposed Director is independent notwithstanding that the individual holds cross-directorships or has significant links with other Directors through involvements in other companies or bodies.